 Canada Cost of Living Calculation Explained

-For the five cities featured above and those in the table below, numbeo’s cost of living data has been used as a guide to work out the estimated cost of living index for the 15 largest Canadian cities (as of May 2023).
+For the five cities featured above and those in the table below, numbeo’s cost of living data has been used as a guide to work out the estimated cost of living index for the 15 largest Canadian cities.
 While it is based on real data supplied by actual residents in each location, everybody is different and your actual cost of living will vary considerably depending on your lifestyle.

 It is primarily designed to be a means of comparison and to showcase the range that exists with cities such as Toronto and Vancouver considerably more expensive to live in than the likes of Windsor and Quebec City.
 The estimates are loosely based on what a single person might spend in a typical month.
 The idea is to cover all living costs as well as the cost of renting a room in shared accommodation or a small private flat where it’s viable to do so.